 Docents of the Fine Arts Museums provide tours of the permanent collections and special exhibitions at the de Young and Legion of Honor.
 Their service follows extensive training, through seminars and continuing education lectures.
-With additional training they also provide private group, school group, and access tours, and participate in our Community Speakers Program, which offers lectures for the community on museum-related topics.
+With additional training they also provide private group, school group, and access tours, and participate in our Art Talks program, which offers lectures for the community on museum-related topics.

 Enhance your visit to the museum with a permanent collection or special exhibition tour.
 Choose from a self-guided audio tour (rental fees apply) or one of the many daily docent-led tours.
 See the daily tours schedule in the calendar listings for de Young and the Legion .